 My PhD thesis focussed on the complex magmatic and hydrothermal evolution of highly peralkaline nepheline syenites in the rift-related Gardar province in South Greenland, specifically looking at REE-Zr-Nb mineralisation (metals we need for modern technologies).
 I defended in June 2016, shortly after which I moved to Scotland to start a postdoc at the University of St Andrews with Prof. Adrian Finch.

-As a postdoc at St Andrews I continued to work on eudialyte-hosted REE deposits in South Greenland, and various other REE deposits, as part of the NERC funded SoS RARE consortium.
-The SoS RARE project is a UK-based consortium with partners at the University of Brighton, Leeds, Sheffield, Exeter (Camborne School of Mines) and the BGS.
-The aim of the project was to bring together mineralogists, geochemists and metallurgists to improve our understanding of REE mineralising systems, and to use this information to develop environmentally friendly and economically viable ways to process REE resources.
+As a postdoc I continued to work on eudialyte-hosted REE deposits in South Greenland, and various other mineral deposits, initially as part of the NERC funded SoS RARE consortium.
+The SoS RARE project was a UK-based consortium with partners at the University of Brighton, Leeds, Sheffield, Exeter (Camborne School of Mines) and the BGS.
+The aim of the project was to bring together mineralogists, geochemists and metallurgists to improve our understanding of the processes by which metals get concentrated into rocks to levels at which they can be mined, and to use this information to develop environmentally friendly and economically viable ways to extract the metals from these resources.